There is treasure to be desired and

 So now having said all that, lets look at some of the areas that may be of interest to you.

 Acne is one of those conditions that require both a topical and an internal application of essential oils.

 Tea Tree oil can also be applied undiluted to individual sores as needed.

 Please see my page Blackhead Remedies for information on several oils that can be used for this condition.

-Topical: Dab a drop of Tea Tree Oil to boils at least twice a day
+Topical: Dab a drop of Tea Tree Oil on boils at least twice a day.

 Topical: Apply a drop of Tea Tree Oil to blisters as well as the surrounding area to control infection.
 Cover the area with a bandage if the blister is open or in danger of breaking.